lablnet/upwork_visualization/README.md

 # upwork_visualization
 A webapp that is used to visualized Upwork earning and show stats.

+**Note: This is an open source project built using Javascript, vuejs and chartjs, no server is involved here, your file is not uploaded to any server.
+For confirmation you can look to source code.**

 ## Features
 1. Show chart of earnings.
 2. Show stats